by Will Grumke May 10, 2022 5 min read

 Water is a critical aspect of flushing waste and toxins from the body.
 If you are dehydrated, then urine output decreases … and the natural cleansing functions in the body are impacted.

 You can support your system by drinking plenty of water to help facilitate the removal of toxins, which can help your body function better overall.

 There is no question that a good exercise routine can play a role in your weight loss efforts.

 If you want optimal performance in the gym, then you need to be sure that you are hydrated to support the function of your muscles, joints, and connective tissues.

 Being properly hydrated also helps prevent cramps and becoming prematurely fatigued while training.

 As with any other health and fitness strategy, you shouldn’t go overboard with your water consumption.
 Drinking too much can lead to adverse effects as well.
-The recommendations for hydration vary depending on various factors that impact how much water you need:
+The recommendations for hydration vary depending on various factors (below is a list of a few) that impact how much water you need:

 Many sources recommend about 8 glasses (64 ounces) of water per day … but that is more of a recommendation for a sedentary person … and even with that, it’s the minimum.